Yubico/webauthn-sign-kem-extensions/README.md

  1. If `sign` is present:

-    1. If the current ceremony is not an authentication ceremony, return a DOMException whose name is "NotSupportedError".

-    1. Set `extInput.sign` to a CBOR map with the entries:
+    1. Let `extSignInput` be a new CBOR map.

-        - `tbs`: The value `sign.tbs` encoded as a CBOR byte string.
+    1. Set `extSignInput.tbs` to the value of `sign.tbs` encoded as a CBOR byte string.

+    1. If `sign.keyHandleByCredential` is present:

-        - `kh`: A CBOR map mapping the base64url decoding of each key of `sign.keyHandleByCredential` to its corresponding value.
+        1. Set `extSignInput.kh` to a CBOR map mapping the base64url decoding of each key of `sign.keyHandleByCredential` to its corresponding value.

+    1. Set `extInput.sign` to `extSignInput`.

  1. Set the `sign` extension authenticator input to `extInput`.